sonic-net/SONiC/doc/nat/nat_design_spec.md

 DNAT_TRANSLATION_NEEDED/SNAT_TRANSLATION_NEEDED – If there is NAT table lookup miss for TCP/UDP packets.
 DNAT_TRANSLATIONS/SNAT_TRANSLATIONS – If NAT table lookup is hit.

-The following counters are provided per NAT entry:
+The following counters are provided per NAT/NAPT entry:

-Translated packets - Number of packets translated using the NAT entry.
+Translated packets - Number of packets translated using the NAT/NAPT entry.
-Translated bytes   - Number of bytes translated using the NAT entry.
+Translated bytes   - Number of bytes translated using the NAT/NAPT entry.

 ## 3.8 CLI